markusfisch/web-game-from-scratch-talk/talk.md

 Good thing is, it's quite easy to support mobiles too.
 Canvas performance is quite good.

-Although - it varies over time.
+Although it varies over time.
 Not long ago, a Google Chrome update totally broke Canvas rendering for some mobile devices.
-Fortunately, that got fixed a couple of month later.
+Fortunately, that got fixed only a couple of month later.
-But you see the problem.
+You see the problem.

-Still, I believe, the web is the best bet when it comes to range.
+Still, I think the web is the best option when it comes to range.

 ## SVG scales great